Fresheyeball/Shpadoinkle/backends/snabbdom/README.md

 > Snabbdom consists of an extremely simple, performant, and extensible core that is only ≈ 200 SLOC.
 It offers a modular architecture with rich functionality for extensions through custom modules.
 To keep the core simple, all non-essential functionality is delegated to modules.

 These design decisions made Snabbdom a good fit for Shpadoinkle's first high-performance pure JavaScript backend.
-Right now Snabbdom is being provided using [CloudFlare](https://cdnjs.com/) content delivery network (CDN) and is not included in this repo.
-This is great for getting started fast and having a transparent developer experience where you can simply switch to the backend of your choosing.
-However, this is not a stable long term approach as the CDN artifact could be removed at any time.
-If you wish to use Snabbdom in production, I recommend either:

-- Proactively monitoring the CDN endpoints
-- Wrap `SnabbdomT` in your own `newtype` and overriding the `setup` method in the `Backend` instance with a mechanism where you provide Snabbdom's JavaScript artifacts yourself.
+Right now Snabbdom is being provided statically, and a [slightly modified build](https://github.com/fresheyeball/snabbdom) is included in this repo.
+Although this increases the size of the resulting executable, it's necessary for reproducible and stable builds.

 # Building